davidwhitney/PythonAlgoRunnerHack/AlgoRuntime.Archetypes/readme.md

 An archive will be created in dist/*.tar.gz - this is your pip archive.

 The runtime will pull, install, and execute your code from this package.

+## Anatomy of a package

+Our packages require a few mandatory things to make them work.

+'''
+    /setup.py
+    /README.md
+    /algo_name
+    /algo_name/__init__.py
+    /algo_name/requirements.txt
+    /algo_name/verify.py
+'''

+* __init__.py - The package entrypoint
+* requirements.txt - List of requirements to be restored by pip during build process
+* verify.py - Support for verification / QPIs

+See the README.md for the Algorithm Runtime for more detailed explainations of how our supported conventions.